GChristensen/feedxcavator2/README.md

 aggregator obtains previously stored feed content from the database, so the feed will change only after the next task execution.

-For the generation of [RSS](https://en.wikipedia.org/wiki/RSS) or [JSON-feed](https://jsonfeed.org/) content by the application extractors should return a collection of Clojure maps (each representing a headline) with the following set of fields:
+Extractors should return a collection of Clojure maps (each representing an [RSS](https://en.wikipedia.org/wiki/RSS) or [JSON-feed](https://jsonfeed.org/) headline entry) with the following set of fields:

 ```clojure
 {